Home improvement projects before selling your home

 The three Cs

 Clutter, cleaning and carpets.
-A well-presented home will always be more attractive to a potential buyer, so as late in the day as you can leave it, get into those nooks and crannies to clean it up and have a top-to-bottom clear-out of every room in the house as a streamlined property is a welcoming one.
+A well-presented home will always be more attractive to a potential buyer, so have a top-to-bottom clear-out of every room in the house.
 Increasing space in your home is a psychological boost when you live there and a potential financial one when selling.
 Decluttering becomes a must.
 Think of the efforts you go to when making your home presentable for having guests round and multiply that a few times for when you’re looking to add real value to your property.
-Of course, you wouldn’t change the carpets when you have family round for tea and scones, but you should definitely consider it when it comes to selling up.

-While a little bit of DIY and manageable home improvements will certainly add value to your residence, there’s little doubt that more ambitious projects will seriously increase your profits come the moment when you’re handing over your keys.
-It’s estimated that while double glazing could cost around £2000 to install, it could actually add £4000 onto the eventual selling price.
+While a little bit of DIY and manageable home improvements will certainly add value to your residence, sometimes bigger projects are necessary if you really want to increase your home’s selling value.
+For example, it’s estimated that while double glazing could cost around £2000 to install, it could actually add £4000 onto the eventual selling price.
 Other major alterations that can increase value twofold are an extra bathroom, central heating and a kitchen renewal.
+If you need advice about what to consider, an estate agent will be able to advise you on which projects to prioritise.

 Think outside the house